hienning/columnview/README.md

 Copyright (c) 2015 - 2020 Hienning Lueng, licensed under the MIT license (http://opensource.org/licenses/mit-license.php)

+Feel free to contact me if you found any problem: hienjningz [at] gmail [dot] com

 I love the design of column view that comes with the OSX's Finder.
 This plugin for jQuery is to build such a view for me, or you, if you like it too.